 UTD’s RIDE (Research, Inquiry, Design Experiences) Program:

-UTD’s Engineering school is rolling out an initiative to give undergraduate course credit for involvement in undergraduate research over several semesters.
+UTD’s Engineering RIDE program gives undergraduate course credit for involvement in undergraduate research over several semesters.
 Nova’s technical members fit perfectly into this program!
-To register for the course, you will need to get my approval - so email me - but before you do read the rest of this paragraph!
+To register for the course, you will need to get my approval - so email me - but before you do read the rest of this section!

-Just like any new Developer to Nova, students under the RIDE program will need to complete the Nova onramp task their first semester with Nova.
-The onramp must be completed before the drop deadline to get RIDE course credit.
-Given that most new members start in the Fall, it may be helpful to get a jumpstart on the onramp task during the summer.
-Vehicle Engineers will have a similar type of project required before the drop deadline.
-Getting started on a hardware task during the summer is logistically tricky, so hardware onramp tasks will need to wait until classes start in the Fall.
+Just like any new Nova member, students under the RIDE program will need to complete the Nova onramp task (Developers) or send in a portfolio (Vehicle Engineers) their first semester with Nova.
+The onramp or portfolio must be completed and approved by me before you can register for the RIDE course.
+It may be helpful to get a jumpstart on the onramp task during the summer or winter break.

 Steps to follow to enroll in ECS RIDE: